SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Results and Analysis

 \subsubsection{Results}

 Table \ref{table:vul} shows the comparison results between \toolname{}-Vul and the baselines on VUL4J and VJBench.
 We report the number of applied patches on 35 vulnerabilities from VUL4J and 15 from VJBench. $FSV_{Codex}$ denotes FSV with zero-shot Codex model and $FSV_{Incoder\_finetuned}$ denotes FSV fine-tuned with general APR data.
-We observe that \toolname{}-Vul successfully fixes 17 vulnerabilities in VUL4J and 7 vulnerabilities in VJBench, outperforming all baseline approaches.
-Overall, \toolname{} achieves a higher vulnerability resolve rate than the baseline methods, which proves \toolname{}'s powerful performance and generalization capability in APR.
+Overall, \toolname{}-Vul achieves the best performance among the compared methods on both benchmarks, resolving 17 vulnerabilities on VUL4J and 7 on VJBench.
+On VUL4J, \toolname{}-Vul outperforms all specialized vulnerability repair baselines, including FSV-finetuned (9), NTR (14), and VRPILOT (14).
+It also performs better than the two recent general-purpose software engineering agents, SWE-Agent (11) and OpenHands (14).
+On VJBench, \toolname{}-Vul again achieves the best result, surpassing FSV-Codex (6), FSV-finetuned (4), and VRPILOT (6).
+These comparisons suggest that \toolname{}-Vul is effective not only against prior vulnerability-repair methods, but also against recent general-purpose agent frameworks.

 Table \ref{table:vul_dif} presents the comparison of vulnerability resolution rates and localization accuracies across different \toolname{}-Vul variants.
 Here, \toolname{}-Vul denotes the full approach using GPT-4o as the base model; w/o Suggest and w/o KG represent the variants with the Suggest and Knowledge Graph modules removed, respectively; DeepSeek-V3 and Qwen3-235B-A22B denote variants using corresponding base models.